71ni/word2vec/README.md

 # word2vec
-To find similar words in chats
+To find similiar words in chats